 Through a mutual friend that goes back to when I was in the Bay to LA, I met Kero One.
-It has been several years now, but it always feels like it’s only be a year since I have seen Kero One.
+It has been several years now, but it always feels like it’s only been a year since I have seen Kero One.

-There are people you are around, that are just good people, so no matter where I go, what I do, I am always on a path to elevate the people I am around.
+There are people you are around that are just good people, so no matter where I go, what I do, I am always on a path to elevate the people I am around.
 One such person needs nothing that I can offer, but I am going to do whatever I can to bring attention to my fellow Bay Area homie and his impact on the lofi hip hop/chillhop scene.

 GREG: For people who are not familiar with your music, can you please give a short description of it (yea, I know I could copy-paste this from your Wikipedia profile, but I thought it would better hearing from you even if it is word-for-word off of Wikipedia).

 KERO ONE: I think the best way to answer is to use labels others have given my music such as “jazzy hiphop” or these days i’ve heard comparisons to lofi hiphop.

 Now for those of you who want to get in on picking up what your music is all about, can you name a few of your top tracks and/or your favorite tracks from the last decade and a half?